akhodakivskiy/VimFx/documentation/tools.md

 Note that `gulp sync-locales` requires every translation to be in a single line.
 In other words, do not line-wrap translations.
-Also don’t bother adding comments when translating locale files, since they’ll likely be removed by `gulp sync-locales`.
+Also don’t bother adding comments when translating locale files, since they will be removed by `gulp sync-locales`.

 If you run `gulp sync-locales` with “en-US” as the base locale, a report is